PegahIm/GPT-5-Probabilistic-Reasoning-Study/README.md

 │   Prevents sensitive files (e.g., API keys) from being uploaded.
 ```

+## Running the Python Scripts

+1. **Install dependencies**
+   pip install -r requirements.txt
+2. Create a .env file based on .env.example and add your OpenAI API key.
+3. Run the scripts
+   python python/collect_gpt_2020.py
+   python python/collect_gpt_2028.py

+## Reproducing the Statistical Analysis

+1. Open the repository as an RStudio Project.
+2. Restart the R session.
+3. Open GPT-5-Probabilistic-Reasoning.Rmd.
+4. Click Knit or Run All.

+All figures and statistical outputs reported in the manuscript will be reproduced automatically.

 ## Use of Huang et al. (2025) Materials

 This project builds upon the experimental design reported in: